rockstarCSE057/rockstarCSE057/README.md

 ## Hey there!  👋
 <br />
-I'm Mohan Sirvi from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓 and also a Software developer 👩‍💻.
+I'm Mohan Sirvi from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓 and also a Software developer 👩‍

-I have a strong passion for creating things that leave a positive impact on people,
+💻.I have a strong passion for creating things that leave a positive impact on people,

 Things that aim for something better, and have a valuable meaning in it ✨.